iamnbutler/data/post/_build/_how-to.md

 ```

 Right now this makes a list like output_xxx-yyy.yaml.
 Next up, getting names from the table + converting to .md

+# Notes
+What needs to be done:

+- Grab data from Airtable base (JSON)
+- Add markers for beginning/end of each post
+- Both (order doesn't matter):
+    - convert JSON to YML
+    - split large file into individual files
+- Split YML into frontmatter and post content
+- Name files based on slug + date